-- Quality labor with unique skills.
-18
+- Quality labor with unique skills. [footnote] Such as:

 And to be blunt—while I know I can’t prove this—I wonder how much of the middle class consists of people in government or protected service-sector jobs who don’t actually produce nearly as much as their pay.